lee131313personal/Paper-Abstraction-NLP/README.md

 # Dependencies and Libraries
 pip install -r requirements.txt

-Please note that the "requirements.txt" needs to be prepared manually.
+Please note that the "requirements.txt" needs to be prepared manually, more detailed information will be given.

 ## Make sure the directory tree is the same as below